Raayan: Casting

 Dhanush would sport a tonsured head and stubble with a thick handlebar mustache for his character.
 Vishnu Vishal was initially attached to act in the film but was unable to commit due to scheduling conflicts; the role went to Sundeep Kishan, reuniting with Dhanush after Captain Miller (2024).
 Kalidas Jayaram learned the North Chennai dialect for his role, and also trained in Madras Bashai under Dhanush.
 G. V. Prakash Kumar stated that he was offered to play one of Dhanush's brothers, but declined because of his friendship with Dhanush, and the fact that the character betrays Dhanush's character.
 Prakash Kumar did not reveal if the role offered was eventually played by Kishan or Kalidas.

 S. J. Suryah, who was part of Dhanush's shelved venture, was retained for this project.
 Varalaxmi Sarathkumar, who acted with Dhanush in Maari 2 (2018), reunited with him for this film.
 Selvaraghavan had previously written or directed many films starring Dhanush, and Raayan is the first film where he appeared under his brother's direction.
 He also dismissed rumours of being part of the writing team.
 Dushara Vijayan called being part of the film a "goal come true moment" as Dhanush was a major inspiration for her to pursue an acting career.
 Since Aparna Balamurali could not read Tamil, Dhanush wrote her Tamil dialogues in English.
-Dhanush had initially approached musician Deva to play the antagonist due to his profiency in the North Chennai dialect; Deva declined due to his lack of interest in acting.
+Dhanush had initially approached musician Deva to play the antagonist due to his proficiency in the North Chennai dialect; Deva declined due to his lack of interest in acting.

 Filming

 Principal photography began with an inaugural puja ceremony on 5 July 2023 at East Coast Road in Chennai with the presence of the film's cast and crew.
 Filming also went on there for a while, before they moved to a massive set with around 500 houses at Adithya Ram Studios in ECR, Chennai, where the rest of the schedule continued to be shot at.
 The schedule featured scenes involving Suryah and Sundeep.
 The second schedule commenced in mid-November in Karaikudi, which went on for a week.
 The team had invested ₹30 crore in the sets of the backdrop of Royapuram, where the events in the film would mostly take place at.
 The filming reached near ending, as stated by Dhanush, on 1 October.
-On 14 December, Dhanush tweeted that the shooting had wrapped.
+On 14 December, Dhanush tweeted that filming had wrapped.

 Post-production

-Sumesh Gopal and Anish Dayanandan are the visual effects supervisors, under Digital Bricks Entertainment Pvt Ltd., the film's principal visual effects studio.
-The dubbing began works in late February 2024, and was completed by early March.
-Rahman concluded the re-recording session on 28 May, which was confirmed by Dhanush through his social media pages.
+Sumesh Gopal and Anish Dayanandan are the visual effects supervisors, under Digital Bricks Entertainment Pvt Ltd, the film's principal visual effects studio.
+The dubbing began works in late February 2024, and were completed by early March.
+Musix composer A. R. Rahman concluded the re-recording session on 28 May, which was confirmed by Dhanush through his social media pages.